Sales training

 Sales training integrated into product training

 Unlike the first approach, which is very global and theoretical, this one is practical and focused on products, their features and benefits.
 It’s the kind of capsule given by the marketing department when a new product is released, or during the initial training of new salespeople.
 This micro approach doesn’t give salespeople any perspective on how to approach customers holistically, resulting in product-centric rather than customer-centric selling, which runs counter to basic sales principles.
 Worse still, the product approach generally leads to a disjointed, unnatural approach to customer relations.
 You can see the results, for example, with certain beauty consultants or beauticians, who are generally excellent at pushing a product they know very well, but incapable of having a global approach centered on their customer’s needs.
-On the contrary, the consultants with the best sales results have learnt for themselves how to focus on the customer, to take a three-pronged approach, i.e., logically, skincare, make-up and fragrance.
+On the contrary, the consultants with the best sales results have taught themselves how to focus on the customer, and how to take a three-pronged approach, i.e., logically, skincare, make-up and fragrance.

 Generic sales training adapted by the trainer during the course